Meet Amy

 Working with Transgender individuals

 I’m a registered member of the British Association of Counsellors and Psychotherapists (BACP), which means I adhere to a strict ethical framework that guides my practice.
-I am also an accredited registrant of NCPS.
 I also hold an Enhanced DBS.

-You can find me on Counselling Directory here: https://www.counselling-directory.org.uk/counsellors/amy-griffin
+You can find me on Counselling Directory here: Amy Griffin - Counselling Directory